Anthony-Gambale/Pygame-3D/README.md

  - Substitute ray point into plane equation, and solve for t
  - Substitute t back into line equation to get intersection point x

-Note that I left out the algebra steps I took to get to the final equation.
+Note that I left out the algebra steps I took to get to the final result.

 ![image](https://github.com/Anthony-Gambale/Pygame-3D/blob/main/images/4_intersections.png)
 *Figure 5: Calculating the point of intersection of a ray and screen plane.*